davidtorosyan/ti-js/README.md

 ## Introduction

-This is an effort to write a TI-Basic compiler and runtime in JavaScript.

-Note that this project is ***not*** a TI-83 or TI-84 emulator.

-Rather, the two goals are:
-1. Bring the TI-Basic language to life
-2. Show off TI-Basic programs in the browser
+TI-JS lets you run TI-Basic programs in the browser (by acting as a compiler/runtime, not through emulation).

-**Current status**: Only a small subset of TI-Basic is implemented.
-The next step is completing the [grammar](src/parse/tibasic.pegjs).

-TI-JS is in prerelease and is not yet versioned.
+Currently working on expanding the [grammar](src/parse/tibasic.pegjs), so this is in prerelease and is not yet versioned.

+Check out the [project page](https://www.davidtorosyan.com/ti-js/) and the [test suite](https://www.davidtorosyan.com/ti-js/tests/), or [playground](https://www.davidtorosyan.com/ti-js/playground/).

 ## Setup